EstiShay/myapi/README.md

     * add new clients
     * add new cases
     * update cases
+    * update client records
     * mark cases as closed or reopen them

 * As an ATTORNEY, I want to:
     * find all of my cases
     * find all of the cases associated with one of my clients
-    * see when the next brief or filing is due, or when I next need to appear in court
+    * see when the next brief or filing is due, or when I next need to appear in court for a specific case